Steven Cliff: Nomination to NHTSA

 Cliff was nominated to serve as administrator of the NHTSA on October 19, 2021.
 On December 16, 2021, the Senate's Commerce Committee held hearings on his nomination.
 Cliff's nomination ultimately expired at the end of the year and was returned on January 3, 2022.
 President Biden resent his nomination to the Senate the following day.
 On February 2, 2022, the committee favorably reported Cliff's nomination to the Senate floor.
 On May 26, 2022, the United States Senate confirmed his nomination by a voice vote.
+He resigned a few months later to return to his former employer back in California to head his former department.